osct/openaccessrepository/docs/virtual-machine.rst

 Virtualbox instance doen't start
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Problem**

 As noted in the VirtualBox deployment section you couldn't be able to start the Virtual Machine due to Hard Disk related problems.

+**Solution**

 In this case you tray to convert the downloaded image format from QCOW2 to VDI.
 Following the steps to convert image format.

 1. Install **qemu-utils**